xaxxon/xl/README.md

 Logging library which calls user defined callbacks when data is provided.
 Has log levels and subjects which can be turned on/off at runtime.

+### magic_ptr

+Smart pointer class which may or may not own the object it refers to.
+Deleter is specified at runtime (like in shared_ptr), but magic_ptr is not copyable (like unique_ptr) and may inherit ownership from a unique_ptr.